 Several drugs have been targeted at IRI.
 Recently, several animal studies have suggested that metformin, a medication commonly prescribed for type 2 diabetes mellitus, may be valuable in this regard.
 However, randomised clinical trials of metformin administered in advance of a heart attack are not possible given the unpredictable nature of the disease.
 Furthermore, any beneficial effect remains to be tested in large observational studies.

 Examining data from adult patients within the CPRD who have suffered a heart attack, some of who will have been taking metformin at the time, will provide a unique insight into the potential favourable effects of metformin in the context of IRI.
 If the laboratory data is supported by observational data from the CPRD, it presents a new and exciting opportunity for reducing the burden of cardiovascular disease.

-The objective of the proposed research is to investigate the effect of preadmission metformin on outcomes after acute myocardial infarction (AMI) in type 2 diabetics using CPRD data linked with the national audit of myocardial infarction (MINAP), Office for National Statistics (ONS) mortality data and hospital episode statistics (HES) data through the CALIBER dataset.
+The objective of the proposed research is to investigate the effect of preadmission and subsequent metformin on outcomes after acute myocardial infarction (AMI) in type 2 diabetics using CPRD data linked with the national audit of myocardial infarction (MINAP), Office for National Statistics (ONS) mortality data and hospital episode statistics (HES) data through the CALIBER dataset.